gear-foundation/academy/docs/23-tamagotchi-battle/tamagotchi-battle.md

 TmgEvent::Owner(ActorId)
 ```

-We’ll also add the message:
+We'll also add the message below:

 ```rust
 StoreAction::GetAttributes
 ```

-To the store contract that allows us to get attributes of Tamagotchi:
+To the store contract allowing us to get attributes of Tamagotchi:

 ```rust
 StoreEvent::Attributes {